stmilne/icdsHelp/docs/12_TransferringFiles.md

 is the folder in which you launched sftp, and your location on the remote machine is your home directory.
-To control where on the remote machine files go to and come from, you can navigate on the remote machine in sftp with `cd` and list files with `ls`.
+To control where on the remote machine files go to and come from, within sftp you can navigate on the remote machine with `cd` and list files with `ls`.
 Likewise, within sftp you can navigate on the local machine with "local" versions of these commands, `lcd` and `lls`.